All guides

 How to practise the TMUA by topic and against the clock: how long you get per question, the three layers of good practice, and how to build real exam speed.

-Exam Strategy Updated 3 Jul 2026 4 min read
+Exam Strategy & Technique Updated 5 Jul 2026 7 min read

 Quick answer

 The TMUA gives you 75 minutes for 20 questions, about 3 minutes 45 seconds each, so timing is half the test.
 Practise in three layers: untimed work to learn the method, focused topic drills to fix weak areas, then timed mixed sets to build speed.
-CrackTMUA's Quiz mode lets you filter by topic and difficulty and add a per-question timer, so you can train exactly this.
+CrackTMUA's Quiz mode lets you filter 690+ questions by topic and difficulty and add a per-question timer, and 26+ full mocks in a Pearson VUE replica finish the job.

 Most people practise the TMUA the slow way: they open a past paper, work through it untimed, check the answers, and move on.
 That is a fine way to learn the maths, but it is a poor way to pass the test, because the TMUA is not really a maths exam.
 It is a maths exam with a stopwatch strapped to it, and the stopwatch is where most marks are lost.
 This guide is about the other half: how to practise by topic and against the clock so you actually get faster.